Vasaloppet

 Vasaloppet (Swedish for 'the Vasa race') is an annual long distance cross-country ski race held on the first Sunday of March.
 The 90 km course starts in the village of Berga, just south of Sälen in western Dalarna, Sweden, and ends in the town of Mora in the central part of the province.
 It is the oldest cross-country ski race in the world, as well as the one with the highest number of participants.

-The race was inspired by a notable journey King Gustav Vasa made from Mora to Sälen when he was fleeing from Christian II's soldiers during the winter of 1520–1521 in the beginning of the Swedish War of Liberation.
+The race was inspired by a notable journey King Gustav Vasa made from Mora to Sälen when he was fleeing from Christian II's soldiers during the winter of 1520–1521.
 According to legend, he fled on skis.
 The modern competition started in 1922 and it has been a part of the Worldloppet events since 1979.

 Origin

 In 1520, the young nobleman Gustav Ericsson Vasa was fleeing from the troops of Christian II, king of Denmark, Sweden and Norway (the Kalmar Union).
 Much of the Swedish nobility was in opposition to the king, and had nicknamed him Christian the Tyrant.
 In a move to silence the opposition, Christian invited the Swedish aristocracy to a reconciliation party in Stockholm, only to have them, including Gustav's parents, massacred in what came to be known as the Stockholm Bloodbath.

 Gustav fled through Dalarna, fearing for his life if he were discovered by the king's troops.
 He spoke to the men of Mora at a gathering and tried to convince them to raise a levy and start a rebellion against King Christian.
 The men refused to join the rebellion, and Gustav started out west, toward Norway to seek refuge.
-However, the men in Mora changed their minds after hearing that the Danish rulers had decided to raise taxes, and now they wanted to join the rebellion with Gustav as their leader.
+However, the men in Mora changed their minds after hearing that the rulers had decided to raise taxes, and now they wanted to join the rebellion with Gustav as their leader.
 They sent out the two best skiers in the county, two brothers from Mora, Lars and Engelbrekt, to search for him and they caught up with him at Sälen.
-On 6 June 1523, Gustav Vasa was crowned King of Sweden, after having defeated the Danish king Christian and dissolved the Kalmar Union.
-Since that day, Sweden has been an independent nation.
+On 6 June 1523, Gustav Vasa was crowned King of Sweden, after having defeated king Christian and dissolved the Kalmar Union.

 While Gustav traveled from Mora to Sälen, the modern race is run the opposite way, finishing in Mora.